OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_Course_Tools.md

 This menu gives coaches the possibility to store files.
 All coaches and course owners can access this area.

+In order for this menu to appear, the option "Documents coach folder" must first be activated in the course under "Administration" -> "Settings" in the "Options" tab.
-As a storage location, either an already existing folder of the storage folder of the course can be selected in the "Settings" in the tab "Options" or a new folder can be generated especially for the coaches in the storage folder.

-If the "Automatically generated folder" option is selected, unlike course owners, coaches will not have access to other files or folders located in the course's storage folder.
-On the other hand, course owners or persons with access to the course editor have full access to the storage folder and also see the files of the coaches in the automatically generated folder "coachdocuments".
-This means course owners always have access to the files of the coach folder and can also use them for linking to specific course elements, e.g. a single page.
-Conversely, even with this coach folder, coaches do not get the opportunity to integrate files into the course structure.
+An existing folder of the course's storage folder can be selected as the storage location in the Options tab or a new folder can be generated specifically for the coaches in the storage folder.
+If the "Automatically generated folder" option is selected, coaches, unlike course owners, do not have access to other files or folders located in the courses storage folder.
+On the other hand, course owners or people with access to the course editor have full access to the storage folder and can also see the coaches' files in the automatically generated "coachdocuments" folder.
+This means that course owners always have access to the files in the coach folder and can also use them to link to certain course elements, e.g. an individual page.
+Conversely, coaches do not have the option of integrating files into the course structure with this coach folder.

-!!! info "Hint"
+### Lectures and absences
+The lesson blocks of a course can be created, viewed and revised here.
+You can find more information on this topic in the chapter [Lectures and absences](Lectures_and_absences.md).

+## Reminders
+Reminders for course participants can be created, edited and displayed here.
+Further information can be found in the chapter [Reminders](Course_Reminders.md).

+## Assessment mode
+Here you can create, edit and display configurations for the exam mode.
+For example, you can configure an exam mode that only allows certain course elements and is executed in a protected kiosk mode with limited options.
+Further details can be found [here](../learningresources/Assessment_mode.md).

+## Data collection preview
-    The menu "Documents coach" appears only if in the settings of the course in the tab "Options" the corresponding function has been activated by the course owner.
+If activated by the administrator, the menu item appears in the administration of the course.
+Here, course owners can view the planned surveys for the [Quality Management](../../manual_admin/administration/Modules_Quality_Management.md) module of the course.
+For course owners, this preview is purely _informative_.
+Editing is only possible for quality managers.

 ### Learning area {: #learning_area}

+The learning areas of the course can be created, displayed and edited here.

 With the help of a learning area several groups of a course can be bundled.
 This is especially useful when there are many groups within a course.
 Use the "Create learning area" button to assign a new learning area to the course.
 Then assign the desired groups existing in the course to this learning area.

 Learning areas can be selected e.g. in the course editor at the course element "Enrolment".
 Thus, all groups in a learning area are offered for enrolment.
 Furthermore, learning areas in conventional courses are available for selection in the tabs "Visibility" or "Access" respectively, if the option "group-dependent" is activated.